AppricottSoftware/Clarity/README.md

 ## Description
 The next generation Android podcast radio application.
+Create channels, vote on content, and allow our algorithm to tailor your listening experience to your preferences.

 ## Features
 1. Registration - Register as a new user with just an email in a password.
 Alternatively you login with your Google or Facebook account.

-2.

-3.

-4.

-5.

-6.

-7.

-8.
+Your credentials are kept secure with SHA-1 cryptography

+2. Login/Logout - You can freely login and logout of your account or switch users.

+3. Play Podcast - Stream podcasts that are selected specifically for you.

+4. Skip Podcast - If you dont want to listen to a podcast, move onto the next.

+5. Playback Speed - Listen to podcasts at different speeds, to suit your listening preferences.

+6. Filter - Filter podcasts by time duration so you can fit podcasts into any schedule.

+7. Channel - Make multiple channels to help organize your the content you like.

+8. Like/Dislike - Like and dislike content to personalize your channels.

+## Screenshots

+// images and descriptions here

 ## Libraries